morey-ow/tlrc23-24/brain_dump.md

 - Chandra Shehigian
 - Dana Sinclair

-This document serves as an informal, messy “brain dump” - I invite anyone to email the TLRC Chair with any ideas or issues for TLRC to consider, and when we meet, we can discuss them as needed.
+This document serves as an informal and incomplete record of things TLRC should consider this year.
+I invite anyone to email me at morey@oldwestbury.edu with any topics for TLRC to consider, and when we meet, we can discuss them as needed.
 ___
 ## Ideas, issues